-"No, I actually did mean that I breathe into my heart the difficult and challenging darker emotions that have emerged.
-Then I breathe out a sense of relief and healing energy with the aspiration that myself and others be free from such suffering and the roots of suffering."
+"No, I actually did mean that I breathe into my heart the difficult and challenging darker emotions that have emerged with the aspiration that myself and others be free from such suffering and the roots of such suffering.
+Then I breathe out a sense of relief and healing energy. "

-She paused for awhile (perhaps also to relax and reconnect with a basic openness of mind herself in light my rant), and simply replied, "Oh?"
+She paused for awhile (perhaps to relax and reconnect with a basic openness of mind herself ), and simply replied, "Oh?"
 She didn't sound convinced.

 Hers was not an uncommon response.
-Raised in a highly materialistic society, the basic premise of this ancient Tibetan Buddhist system of mind training, that opening our hearts to the entire gamut of human emotions rather than grasping at the "good" and pushing away the "bad", is actually the path of Awakening to our True Nature, seems a bit crazy.
+Raised in a highly individualistic and materialistic society, the basic premise of this ancient Tibetan Buddhist system of mind training, that opening our hearts to the entire gamut of human emotions, rather than grasping at the "good" and pushing away the "bad,"is actually the path of Awakening to our True Nature, seems a bit crazy.
 It most certainly is.

 Crazy like a fox.